Key dates and tips to help small businesses get ready for EOFY

 2. Clean up and reconcile your records

-• Create a profit and loss account to calculate the annual profit your business made.
+• Prepare your profit and loss statement to calculate the annual profit your business made.

-3. Examine the information from your payroll vendor as well as Inland Revenue
+3. Review data from your payroll vendor and Inland Revenue

 5. Maximise your tax refunds